Table of Contents

 As mentioned above, Aruba is known for larger hotel brands, and inclusive resorts.
 Most people choose to stay at a hotel on either Palm Beach or Eagle Beach, Aruba’s two most popular stretches of white sand.
 Popular choices include the 400-room Aruba Marriott Resort & Stellaris Casino and the 350-room Hyatt Regency Aruba Resort & Casino (both of which have kids’ clubs and casinos, an excellent combination).

 When it comes to deciding between Bonaire vs. Curacao vs. for a family vacation, it really depends on what you are looking for.
-As you can see from the above overview, each of these destinations has something unique to offer.
+Each of these destinations has something unique to offer.
 Keep reading for a guide to help you pick the one for you.

 Choose Bonaire for the ultimate laid-back, nature-focused vacation